 St. John's Walk

 Cabot House*.
 This row of three cottages was converted in the early 1960s into a single building which housed the home and dental surgery of Dr. P.S.
 Arbon.
-The English Heritage description of this Grade II listed building dates it as mid-19th century, but an inspection of the building and a discussion with architectural historian David Lloyd suggests it is at least a century older than this, making it early Georgian.
+The English Heritage description of this Grade II listed building dates it as mid-19th century, but the late architectural historian David Lloyd suggested it is at least a century older than this, making it early Georgian.
 It was purchased as a student residence by Memorial University in 1995 and re-named Cabot House in 1997, the 50th anniversary of the founding of Harlow New Town and the 500th Anniversary of the discovery of Newfoundland by John Cabot.

 The small cottages of Black Lion Court were built in 1990 on land originally owned by Memorial University.
 Unfortunately, because the University failed to live up to one of the conditions imposed on it by Harlow Council when the property was acquired, a portion of the site reverted to the town and these cottages were built on it.